electrocally/Delta-Klipper-Configs/README.md

 # Delta Klipper Configuration

 These configuration files are for my own extremely modified AnyCubic Kossel Linear Plus.
-⚠️ _THESE WILL NOT WORK FOR THE STOCK MODEL AND WILL DAMAGE A STANDARD MACHINE!_ 🚧
+⚠️ **THESE WILL NOT WORK FOR THE STOCK MODEL AND WILL DAMAGE A STANDARD MACHINE!** 🚧

 Configurations are provided as-is as they are solely for my own personal use, but have been uploaded to a public repository for anyone to use as reference.

 Please follow the [official Klipper documentation](https://www.klipper3d.org/) whenever configuring your own machine.

-t;lr I can't be held responsible if you break your own machine.
+t;lr I can't be held responsible if you break your printer.

 ---